rwxrob/notes/Cycling/Performance adventure cycling kit.md

 Okay, forget this.
 Maybe someday.
 I would rather just ride my bike and create adventures based on new routes and new Gran Fondos to do all over the world.
+Honestly, I hate all the distraction from packing this or that.
+I just want to ride fast in beautiful places and not have to think about any of that.

 ----